mrJohnMburu/Todo/README.md

 - Guest mode uses `localStorage`; signing in switches to Firebase-backed sync (Firestore + Auth)
 - User menu with manual "Sync now", reset, and sign-out controls
 - Responsive, minimalist UI designed for phones and desktops
+- Mark tasks as important and optionally sort so starred items stay on top
+- Assign a single, color-coded tag to each task, manage tags via a dedicated modal, and filter the list by tag
+- Drag-and-drop ordering within each tab (disabled when "Important first" sorting is active)
+- Stats modal with completed totals and global completion rate

 ## Tech Stack
 | Layer | Choice | Notes |